 - Unencumbered current license as a Registered Nurse in Pennsylvania and home state of residency.

 - BSN from an accredited University, with a GPA of 3.0 or higher on a 4.0 scale.

 - Minimum of 1 year of fulltime work experience as a registered nurse is required prior to registration in clinical or specialty courses.

 - Interview with program faculty (in person or via phone)

 - Proficiency in English, as evidence by required minimum TOEFL score

-- Completion with the past five years of a introductory college-level course in statistics (200 level or higher preferred)
+- Completion of an introductory college-level course in statistics (200 level or higher preferred)

 - Completion of an undergraduate physical assessment course

 - Demonstrated computer literacy (including the ability send and download attachments) or completed course in word processing, spreadsheet, database management, and presentation graphics.